proinsias/an-independent-mind/docs/Books/Quiet.md

 ---

+“Save for a few odd parents, most are grateful that the schools work so hard to offset tendencies to introversion and other suburban abnormalities.” — location: [601](kindle://book?action=open&asin=B004J4WNL2&location=601) ^ref-15238

+---
 The trait has been found to be less prevalent in Asia and Africa than in Europe and America, whose populations descend largely from the migrants of the world. — location: [632](kindle://book?action=open&asin=B004J4WNL2&location=632) ^ref-32739

 ---